Iatrochemistry: History in Europe

 Much of van Helmont's medical philosophy was concerned with the activity of vital spirit in nature, which he believed originated from spiritual seeds planted in elementary water.
 To find the invisible seeds of bodies, van Helmont chemically studied the smoke from combusted solids and liquids.
 He called this substance "specific smoke" (i.e., that which contained the essence of its former material substance) and applied the term "gas."
 Van Helmont's work included defining operations of the body in chemical terms.
 He described the body's functions as the chemical reactions of effervescence, fermentation, and putrefaction as the basis of all physiology.
 Using the texts of Paracelsus and Quercetanus as a guide, he determined that acid was the digestive agent in the stomach, demonstrating a major chemical process within bodily function.
 He also offered new methods derived from Paracelsus for preparing chemical medicines, advancing in particular recipes involving mercury.

 Van Helmont had a bias towards the unity of things.
 In examining body fluids, he postulated the notion of "latex", attempting to relate latex to secretions and thirst.
-This implied a common pool of it fluid, participating in more than one of what the Galenists took to be distinct humours.
+This implied a common pool of fluid, participating in more than one of what the Galenists took to be distinct humours.
 His collected works were edited and published by his son under the title Ortus medicinae (1648).
 In it, Helmont shows that the Galenists are in confusion, supposing urine and sweat both to be separated blood serum, and serum itself to be the humour yellow bile, a fluid quite evidently different from it.

-Van Helmont's writings had a widespread influence on 17th-century European medical theory, and by 1709, twelve editions of Orlus medicinae had been published in five languages.
+Van Helmont's writings had a widespread influence on 17th-century European medical theory, and by 1709, twelve editions of Ortus medicinae had been published in five languages.
 The diffusion of his medical ideas varied by region.
 In Italy the diffusion of Helmontian ideas was concentrated mainly in Venice, where two influential Helmontians lived: the German physician Otto Tachenius and the Maceratese Ludovico Conti.
 There is also evidence that Helmontian iatrochemistry was widely diffused in Naples, as attested in the works of two prominent physicians, Lucantonio Porzio and Lionardo di Capua.

 In Germany, van Helmont's philosophy was already a matter of dispute by 1649, and despite censures, Helmontianism gained a large number of followers in Germany.
 In France, van Helmont's works were immediately perceived as a threat to classical medicine.
 Guy Patin, a strenuous opponent of chemistry and champion of Greek medicine, sharply attacked van Helmont, while J. Didier published a Refutation de la doctrine nouvelle du Sieur Helmont touchant es fievres at Sedan in 1653, and, four years later, Helmontian iatrochemistry was censured in a book published by the Paris physician Gabriel Fontaine.